gerlichlab/looptrace/docs/imaging-rounds-configuration-file.md

     * _Covering_: The union of the groups must cover the set of regional round timepoints from the `imagingRounds`.
     * _Covered_: The set of regional round timepoints from the `imagingRounds` must cover the union of groups.

-__Examples__

-To see some examples, please refer to [the folder for data for tests of this configuration file](../src/test/resources/TestImagingRoundsConfiguration/).

 <a href="imaging-rounds"></a>
 ### Imaging timepoints sequence: `imagingRounds`
 This section specifies the time sequence of imaging rounds, with details about each round like whether it was for a regional barcode, if it was a blank, or if it was a repeat.